xDomty/RoadToDesktop/4. Advanced Solutions For Algotihms Level 1/README.md

-# I was so noob when i made this so do not hesitate me ok :)
-0
+# This was the contents of the course

     Problem 01: Print Mohammed
     Problem 02: Enter your name then print your name Problem 03: Know if the number is odd or even